-- an offering is made exclusively to qualified investors; and/or - (ii) an offering is made to fewer than 150 legal or natural entities, other than the qualified investors, per Member State; and/or - (iii) the securities are offered, or which are to be offered, as the result of a merger or dissolution, provided a document containing information deemed to have the content provided for in the regulations issued by the Romanian Financial Supervisory Authority ("Romanian FSA") is supplied; and/or - (iv) dividends are paid to existing shareholders in the form of shares from the same class as those giving rise to the right to such dividends, provided that a document containing information regarding the number and nature of the shares, as well as the reasons and features of the offering, is supplied.
+- (ii) securities offered in connection with a public purchase offer/takeover bid by means of an exchange offer, provided that a document is available containing at least the information laid down in Regulation (EC) No 809/2004 of the Commission from April 29, 2004 of applying Directive 2003/71/EC of the European Parliament and Council regarding the information contained in the prospectus, inclusion of information by transmission, publishing of the prospects and distribution of the press releases with advertising purposes, depending the type of issuer and securities provided for exchange purposes; - (iii) the securities are offered, or which are to be offered, as the result of a merger or dissolution, provided a document containing information deemed to have the content provided for in the regulations issued by the Romanian Financial Supervisory Authority ("Romanian FSA") is supplied; and / or - (iv) dividends are paid to existing shareholders in the form of shares from the same class as those giving rise to the right to such dividends, provided that a document containing information regarding the number and nature of the shares, as well as the reasons and features of the offering, is supplied. - (v) securities offered, allotted or to be allotted to existing or former members of the management or employees by their employer or by the parent undertaking or by an affiliated undertaking, provided that the undertaking has its head or registered office in the EU and that a document is made available containing at least the information laid down in the regulations issued by the Romanian FSA.